-When you think about a road trip, what do you see?
+When you think about a road trip, what’s on your mind?
 Is it the big blue sky, the blur of the road, wind in your hair?
-Friends, music, laughter, the worlds biggest stamp or ball of twine?
+Friends, music, laughter, the world's biggest stamp, or a giant ball of twine?
 These images of Americana and open road adventure elicit a feeling of appreciation for the journey.
 And a thrilling or relaxing destination is only the icing on the cake.

-This is by no means an exhaustive list, and what you need varies on each trip but this will serve as a good template and covers all the main things to address.
+This article is by no means an exhaustive list (and what you need varies on each trip), but this information will serve as a good template to cover the main things to address.
 Here are factors to review while planning a road trip:

 Before you go:

-Book any hotels, tickets or rentals ahead of time.
+Book any hotels, tickets, or rentals ahead of time.

 - I suggest checking Atlas Obscura for interesting sites along the way if you aren’t in a rush to get to a destination.
 There are unique and strange places to visit in every state.